 Published in the British Journal of Nutrition, a 2006 study found that rats fed acetic acid for 19 days had a significant reduction in total cholesterol and triglyceride levels.

-Learn about additional Natural Remedies for High Cholesterol.
+Learn about additional 4 Supplements That Help to Lower Your High Cholesterol.

 A home remedy for dandruff is to mix 1/4 cup apple cider vinegar with 1/4 cup water.
 The vinegar solution is thought to restore the restore the pH balance of the scalp and discourage the overgrowth of malassezia furfur, the yeast-like fungus thought to trigger dandruff.